Three Essential Next Steps to be an Effective Sustainable Traveller

 None of these outcomes are achieved by knowing more moves, or having the most gear, or learning the most words.
 You achieve it by understanding what matters, and what does not.

 I am guilty myself of underestimating my travel pacing.
 Someone recently accused me of being ‘Ms. Activity’.
-I didn’t tell him that that was the mellow version of what I’m historically like.
+I didn’t tell him that he was seeing the mellow version of what I’m historically like.

 The thing with over-planning and trying to fit everything into a very finite amount of time, is that you force yourself to keep moving.